Why Go Greek?

 Fraternity and sorority life can offer a lot to any student.
 Whether you are looking for opportunities in leadership development, scholarship, community service and philanthropy, friendship and social connections, campus involvement outside of the classroom, or the network and support that a fraternity or sorority can provide, the Greek community at Western offers it all.
 Being a member of a fraternity / sorority is about making lasting friendships and enhancing your personal development by committing to the ideals of your organization.
 It is being a part of a brotherhood and sisterhood where individuals share common values and ideals.

-The fraternity and sorority community at Western has a strong tradition for providing students exceptional co-curricular and involvement opportunities.
-Currently, there are 20 national fraternities and 9 national sororities on campus.
+The fraternity and sorority community at Western has a strong tradition of providing students exceptional co-curricular and involvement opportunities.
+Currently, there are 16 national fraternities and 10 national sororities on campus.
 While each chapter is different, there are many similarities in that all organizations within the fraternity and sorority community strive to better their members by providing some of the above experiences and attempting to live the founding values of their organization.
 Values such as honor, truth, service, brotherhood and sisterhood, academic excellence, ethical conduct, and citizenship are among the core values that fraternities and sororities hold.

 Aspects of Fraternity / Sorority Life

-Fraternities and sororities offer a multitude of leadership opportunities that will assist students prepare for their future.
-Where else will you have the opportunity to among other things, lead an organization that includes up to 85 of your peers or manage or significant operating budget?
-Each chapter is self governing and with the assistance of an advisor and in many cases an active alumni association, relies on the talents and integrity of its members to ensure its success.
+Fraternities and sororities offer a multitude of leadership opportunities that will assist students in preparing for their future.
+Where else will you have the opportunity to, among other things, lead an organization that includes up to 85 of your peers, manage a significant operating budget, or hold your friends accountable to core values?
+Each chapter is self governing and with the assistance of an advisor and in many cases an active alumni association, relies on the talents and integrity of its members to ensure success.
 Members will also have the opportunity to participate in several regional and national leadership institutes and conferences such as those sponsored by their national organization as well as the Undergraduate Interfraternity Institute.
 Each year, approximately 15 members of the Western Greek community participate with students from across the country in the annual Mid America Greek Council Association Conference.

 Academic Excellence is not only a core value of Western Illinois University, it is also a core value of each fraternity and sorority.
 Members are required to achieve academic standards both to be eligible for membership and to continue membership.
 Members are encouraged to strive for excellence through incentive programs, study hours, tutoring, study partners, and national recognition.
 It is the goal of each organization to consistently have a grade point average above the all-male or all-female average.

-The brotherhood and sisterhood within a fraternity and sorority is a friendship that lasts a lifetime.
-Brotherhood and sisterhood is the fundamental principle that makes a fraternity or sorority a social fraternity or sorority.
-The support within the chapter will help you through the good times and challenging times of your college career.
+The brotherhood and sisterhood within a fraternity and sorority builds friendships that last a lifetime.
+Brotherhood and sisterhood is the fundamental principle that makes a social fraternity or sorority stand out.
+The support within the chapter will help you through the best and most challenging times of your college career.
 The connections and bonds that you develop and share with your brothers and sisters are a hallmark of Greek life at Western.
-Furthermore, each chapter provided opportunities to strengthen the connections between generations and organizations through participation in alumni events and Greek community events such as homecoming, Greek Week, and chapter philanthropy events.
+Furthermore, each chapter provides opportunities to strengthen the connections between generations and organizations through participation in alumni events and Greek community events such as homecoming, Greek Week, and other chapter philanthropy events.

 It is common to find fraternity and sorority members involved in all aspects of campus life at Western from Student Government, serving as Resident Assistants, participation in Intramural sports, Student Orientation Staff members, the Western Courier, University Union Board, varsity athletics, and so on.
 Members of fraternities and sororities play a pivotal role in the co-curricular campus opportunities, both through their chapter involvement and leadership in other activities.